Kundalini yoga consists of different breathing techniques, repetitive movements, meditation, spiritual practice, and self-development. The ancient...

 Setu Bandha Sarvangasana / Bridge Pose is performed by pushing up from a supine position with knees bent and feet flat on the floor.
 The pose gives a great stretch to the abdominal muscles and thighs while helping to reduce anxiety and relax the mind.

 Urdhva Danurasana / Wheel (Bow) Pose is an advanced backbend pose that can provide a jolt of energy and improve flexibility in the spine and thighs.

 Virabhadrasana II / Warrior 2 is a standing position, which provides a good stretch for the ankles and legs.
 It emphasizes concentration, strength, and stability.

-Garudasana / Goddess Pose requires focused concentration and a reserve of endurance.
-You must balance on just one leg, slightly bent, while carefully wrapping the arms and holding a balanced position.
+Garudasana / Goddess Pose is a pose that requires focused concentration and a reserve of endurance.
+You must balance just one slightly bent leg while carefully wrapping the arms and holding a balanced position.

 Janu Sirsasana / Knee-to-Head Forward Fold is a seated pose involving a slight spinal twist and an excellent stretch for the back, shoulders, hamstrings, calves, and ankles.